 Boredom is fear in disguise.
 It may show itself in the form of laziness, procrastination, ignorance, or cowardliness.

 When you avoid asking big questions to yourself and choose to over engage in the drama of everyday life, it means you’re avoiding the bigger goals that demand courage and action.
 Your heart keeps poking you to listen to it, but you always find busyness or boredom as an excuse.

 So what do you do?
 You can’t just drop all your responsibilities and obligations, right?
 What if you hurt yourself?
 What if you miss out on that TV series, email, social media updates, event, and all the other important stuff happening around you?

 But if you do?
 What if you stop watching that TV series or limit its consumption?
-What if you unsubscribe from most email newsletters and limit its usage?
+What if you unsubscribe from most email newsletters?
 What if you delete your social media account or limit its usage too?
 What if you say no to that event?
 What if?

 No, it won’t destroy your life.
 Instead, it will create space for boredom in your life.
 Boredom can be a sign when it’s unintentional.
 And boredom can be a boon when it’s intentional.

 Let’s Get Bored

 When you create space for boredom, you may feel anxious that you’re missing out on all the things that you said no to.
 It requires discipline to make space for boredom.
 But once you do that, the magic happens.